ImageMagick/Usage-Markdown/transform/index.md

 As the light gets higher over the 'height field' image.
 The overall brightness of the image will become whiter, until at 'high-noon' or an *elevation* of '`90`' any flat areas are brilliantly white, and only slopes and edges are shaded to a grey color, with a mid grey as a maximum, or 'cliff-like' slope change.

-This 'noon' image is another special case that is a bit like a edge detection system, though it is between 2 and 4 pixels wide for sharp edges.
+This 'noon' image is another special case that is a bit like an edge detection system, though it is between 2 and 4 pixels wide for sharp edges.
 I have used this image in the past for generating a mask for the the beveled edge of "`-shade`" images, so as to make flat areas transparent.

 If the *elevation* angle goes beyond '`90`' degrees, you will get the same result as if the light was from the other direction.